grafana/grafana/docs/sources/panels-visualizations/visualizations/table/index.md

 {{< figure src="/static/img/docs/tables/sort-descending.png" max-width="350px" alt="Sort descending" class="docs-image--no-shadow" >}}

-## Data set selector
+## Dataset selector

-If the data queried contains multiple data sets, a table displays a drop-down list at the bottom, so you can select the data set you want to visualize.
+If the data queried contains multiple datasets, a table displays a drop-down list at the bottom, so you can select the dataset you want to visualize.

-{{< figure src="/media/docs/grafana/panels-visualizations/TablePanelMultiSet.png" max-width="650px" alt="Table visualization with multiple data sets" class="docs-image--no-shadow" >}}
+{{< figure src="/media/docs/grafana/panels-visualizations/TablePanelMultiSet.png" max-width="650px" alt="Table visualization with multiple datasets" class="docs-image--no-shadow" >}}

 ## Configuration options